 The people of Toronto who were not completely devastated by the storm gave freely what they had, to the point the relief agencies begged no more, their warehouses were over flowing.
 The Hurricane Relief Fund was set up and received donations from not only across Canada, but world-wide including individuals and businesses.

 The lands that were heavily flooded and considered residential (or commercial) were expropriated and turned into parklands.
 Policies were put in place to prevent future building in these areas.
-Even today,
+Even today, Credit: Collections Canadaa large portion if not nearly all of the land turned parkland, is still parkland.
+Large swathes of land near and around the Humber River are parkland, this is why.
+The Raymore Drive area was renamed Raymore Park.

 Toronto developed a keen interest in hurricanes, heavy rains and floods after Hurricane Hazel and created agencies by merging many existing ones into the Toronto and Region Conservation Authority to manage floodplains.